 The latest smartphones are coming out with more advanced technical abilities to be even more compatible with Augmented Reality applications.
 Furthermore, big companies like Facebook, Microsoft, and Apple have already heavily invested in their AR development.
-Augmented reality is mostly used on mobile devices, using the devices’ camera to see the world in AR.
 That’s in addition to Google Glass and its competitors.
 A clear testament to the future which many companies and brands will tap into for marketing and customer experience applications.

 Though easily confused for each other, both Virtual Reality and Augmented Reality use some of the same types of technology.
 Furthermore, exist to present the user with an enhanced or enriched experience.
 However, it’s notable that they differ very much in purpose and delivery method, and the main difference is really in the immersion spectrum.
 Augmented reality adds virtual components such as digital images and graphics as a new layer of interaction with the real world.
 While virtual reality creates its own completely computer generated and driven reality.
 Pretty cool, right?

 In a space where people are already using their mobile phones as a handy tool for everything.
 AR will make it even better, efficient and faster.
-Possibilities and applications are only limited by the mind!
 Imagine instantly translating unknown language to your native language by just showing the text to your phone.
 Or when you’re out shopping, getting extra info about products by showing the product tag to your phone.
 Or being at the cinema and scanning a poster image and getting a bio summary.
 Maybe trying out clothes and accessories with Augmented Reality in your own home, instead of going to the actual store.

 So if your company/firm/business is considering tapping into this market for branding, marketing, and customer experience.
 What are the considerations and motivations we can look at?
 Nordic dairy company in Finland launched a digital AR campaign in which a kitten jumps out of a milk carton when a picture on the back of the carton is scanned with the Arilyn app.
-This kitten is like a cute little Augmented Reality pet and can be interacted with through the users’ smartphone.
+This kitten is a cute virtual little Augmented Reality pet and can be interacted with through the users’ smartphone.
 The kitten will develop into a cat (or a cow) over time.
-This campaign was aimed at kids and families as a fun little experience.
 Furthermore, it also served as an example of how to use new technology to entertain and extend the storytelling.
 Brilliant stuff!

 If you’re a Cinema Brand or movie company, by scanning a picture of a Poster, a trailer of the movie can appear to your clients.
-AR has also been explored in GPS navigator apps aimed specifically for tourists.
 All of which can recommend the user the best touristic route to famous landmarks or restaurants.
 With AR glasses, bike riders can focus fully on sightseeing instead of glancing at his or her smartphone for directions or other information.

 Mixed reality applications can include 3D modeling, gaming from adventure and platform games to first-person shooters.
 Furthermore, interactive digital human anatomy curriculum and Skype, where the user of a regular PC or mobile device can call the user wearing smart glasses.
 Aside from Google Glass, the ‘HoloLens’ from Microsoft look like modern sunglasses and are capable of facial-recognition of the people you meet, fitness tracking and mixed reality just to name a few.